 Resolving complaints lodged against authorized operators (shared competence with the Authority for Consumer Protection).

-In addition to classic regulatory tasks mentioned above, the HEA is also responsible for managing applications for different renewable energy source electricity supporting regimes, as well as for the controlling of implementing energy efficiency measures in case of organizations concerned by relevant legistlation.
-The HEA is a legal entity with separate and independent budget and reports on an annual basis to Parliament on its activities.
-Its president is appointed by the prime minister for seven years, which may be extended once for an additional seven years.
+In addition to classic regulatory tasks mentioned above, the HEA is also responsible for managing applications for different renewable energy source electricity supporting regimes, as well as for the controlling of implementing energy efficiency measures in case of organizations concerned by relevant legislation.
+The HEA is a legal entity with a separate and independent budget, reporting on an annual basis to the Parliament on its activities.
+Its president is appointed by the Prime Minister for seven years, which may be extended once for an additional seven years.

 1.2.2.
 Structure of electric power sector

 Today, the power industry is restructured and partly privatized.
-Figure 1 shows the simplified model of the Hungarian electricity industry.
+Figure 1 shows the simplified model of Hungary's electricity industry.

 FIG. 2.
 The structure of the MVM Group.

 In Hungary, high voltage electricity is transmitted on a single common transmission line network, which is owned and operated by the MVM Group member MAVIR (www.mavir.hu).
-This organization operates according to the ITO model: it operates independently of the other economic operators that use the transmission network, and its independence is provided by legislation.
+This organization operates according to the independent transmission operator model, independent of other economic operators that use the transmission network, and its independence is assured by legislation.
 In accordance with the relevant statutory regulations, MAVIR, as an organization independent of other participants in the electricity system, is responsible for ensuring a secure energy supply.